★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Overview

 DSM-Firmenich AG is a Swiss-incorporated ingredients company listed on Euronext Amsterdam (DSFIR) with four Business Units: Perfumery & Beauty, Taste/Texture/Health, Health/Nutrition/Care, and Animal Nutrition & Health.
 Across segments, the moat is built on deep customer intimacy and co-creation enabled by a large global science, creation, and application-lab footprint.
 Perfumery & Beauty additionally benefits from backward-integrated ingredient supply and proprietary inputs ('captives') that support differentiated perfumery palettes.
 In Health and Animal Nutrition, regulatory/qualification barriers and service ecosystems can create stickiness, though commodity cycles (e.g., vitamins) and regulatory shifts remain key erosion risks.
-Management has indicated a planned separation of Animal Nutrition & Health, which may change portfolio and moat structure over time.
+ANH remained reportable through 2025 but was reclassified to discontinued operations at year-end 2025 because its sale was highly probable.

 Primary segment